FObersteiner/datetimemadness/README.md

-# A 2021 tour of datetime, time zones and timedelta in Python
+# A tour of datetime, time zones and timedelta in Python
 > ***if you don't set a time zone, it's local time!***

-This manuscript gives a quick tour of how to handle date/time, time zones and durations in Python 3.9 and higher.
-It gives you an overview of what you can do and what tools there are.
-And of course should help you to avoid the common pitfalls I've encountered personally and in many questions around the subject on [stackoverflow](https://stackoverflow.com/).
+This manuscript gives a tour of how to handle date/time, time zones and durations in Python.
+It's focused on Python version 3.9 and higher.

 ### Overview